Avuerro/NaturalComputing/Project/WANN/README.md

 ```
 python wann_train.py -p p/mnist256.json -n 8
 ```
 Where `8` is the number of workers you have on your computer, and `p/mnist256.json` contains hyperparameters for the MNIST task.
-If you would like to train the model on the Fashion MNIST task, you can use the following commands
+If you would like to train the model on the Fashion MNIST task, you can use the following command:

 ```
 python wann_train.py -p p/fashion_mnist.json -n 8